UniversalDependencies/docs/_cs-pos/AUX_.md

 ### Definition

-The only truly auxiliary verb in Czech is _být_ “to be”.
+The only truly auxiliary verb in Czech is _být_ “to be”, and its variant (with separate lemma) _bývat_ “to usually be”.
 It accompanies the lexical verb of a verb phrase and expresses grammatical distinctions not carried by the lexical verb.